ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 Secondly, we are working on a testlab infrastructure that would allow us to deploy different clients at scale and test interactions between them and so-on.

-We can look at other projects using `js-libp2p`, including MetaMast, to implement Gossip Sub and test it.
+We can look at other projects using `js-libp2p`, including MetaMask, to implement Gossip Sub and test it.

 **Benjamin Burns**: Is there a date you plan to have the specs finalized?